 - FeliScratch (to help redirect your cat’s scratching behavior towards something else)

-- Calming aids such as Zylkene, Calex, Kalmaid or similar (these are supplements that provide important nutrients for calm brain signals)
+- Calming aids such as Zylkene or similar (these supplements contain nutrients that encourage the brain to release calming signals)

 - Pet Remedy (a valerian-based essential oil mix to help calm stressed cats)

 5. Use kitty nail covers

 Whilst kitty nail covers aren’t a long-term solution, they can provide short-term protection for your precious sofa whilst you work to reduce anxiety and redirect the behavior.
 Usually made from silicone, the caps are attached over the claws to provide a non-harmful rubber surface.
 Not a lot is known about the long-term safety of these covers and vets — myself included — have concerns that the claw covers may prevent the claw from retracting properly.
 This could cause abnormal weight-bearing and eventually arthritis.

 While not a real permanent solution, sharp claws will inflict a lot more damage to your furniture than neatly trimmed ones.
 Make it a habit to trim the nails of your cat with a good clipper at least once a month.

 Related reading: What happens if you don’t trim your cat’s nails?